 What voting method do the PSA use?

-- The PSA use Scottish STV for electing members of our Executive Committee
+The PSA use Scottish STV for electing members to our Executive Committee.

 What are the campaigning rules for candidates?

 - Please keep the election a positive and good-humoured affair.
 If you happen not to be elected, there will be another election the following year, so please focus on telling others of your possible contributions, rather than other candidates’ weaknesses.

 - In terms of campaigning techniques, please feel free to canvas to your colleagues, send emails to colleagues in other institutions, and post on social media.
 If tweeting, please use #PSAElections